walter1092/Ma2011_Finalized_Repository/README.md

 ## Unity Project Access
 The password to access the Unity project is: 00000000

-## Large Files Not Included in Repository
+## Large Files

-Due to GitHub's file size limitations, the following large files have been excluded from this repository:
+Due to GitHub's file size limitations, the following files are not included in this repository:

-1. `My project/Library/Artifacts/c1/c1d779f1b165e9661ec68b80e9928ffc` (52.58 MB)
-2. `MA2011 unity/Library/PackageCache/com.unity.sysroot.linux-x86_64@2.0.6/data~/payload.tar.7z` (77.80 MB)
+1. My project/Library/PackageCache/com.unity.sysroot.linux-x86_64@2.0.6/data~/payload.tar.7z
+2. My project/Library/Artifacts/c1/c1d779f1b165e9661ec68b80e9928ffc
-3. `MA2011 unity/Packages/Exported Package.unitypackage` (172.19 MB)
+3. MA2011 unity/Packages/Exported Package.unitypackage
-4. `My project (Abu)/Library/PackageCache/com.unity.sysroot.linux-x86_64@2.0.6/data~/payload.tar.7z` (77.80 MB)

-### Handling Missing Files

-- For Unity-generated files (in Library and PackageCache folders), these will typically be regenerated when opening the project in Unity.
-- For the "Exported Package.unitypackage", this may contain custom assets or settings.
-If you need this file, please contact the repository owner.
+4. MA2011 unity/Library/PackageCache/com.unity.sysroot.linux-x86_64@2.0.6/data~/payload.tar.7z

+These files can be found in this Google Drive folder: [https://drive.google.com/drive/folders/1SaKSHYiPLVCoBy26Tw-V_TIIQkFmElDq?usp=sharing]

+Note: These files may or may not be necessary for the full functionality of the project, depending on your Unity version and setup.
+If you encounter any issues when opening or running the project, try downloading these files and placing them in their respective locations within the project directory.

 ## Setup Instructions

-1. Clone the repository
+1. Clone this repository
 2. Open the Unity project
 3. When prompted, enter the password: 00000000
 4. Unity should regenerate necessary Library files
-5. If you encounter any issues with missing files, please refer to the list above and contact the repository owner if needed.
+5. If you encounter any issues, try downloading the large files from the Google Drive link above and place them in their corresponding locations in the project directory
+6. If problems persist, please contact the repository owner

 ## Additional Notes